VNG-Realisatie/authorization-decision-log/specifications.md

 #### Examples (non-normative)

-In the following example a manager called Alice attempts to approve a holiday request for a team member called Bob, but the request is denied because she is does not have signing authority.
+In the following example a manager called Alice attempts to approve a holiday request for a team member called Bob, but the request is denied because she does not have signing authority.

 Her browser submits the following request to the API: